1996 Pacific Northwest floods: Meteorological synopsis

-The winter of 1995-96 started with near to below average snowpack for much of the affected region with ski resorts opening later than usual.
+The winter of 1995–96 started with near to below average snowpack for much of the affected region with ski resorts opening later than usual.
 The weather pattern changed a few weeks later, producing significant snowfall in lowland areas.
 Moscow, Idaho recorded 42 in of snow in ten days during the second half of January.
 Prolonged cold settled in following the heavy snow, causing the ground to freeze throughout much of the Columbia Basin and surrounding valleys.
 In places where the ground wasn't frozen, it was generally saturated with water.

 In early February, a storm developed near Java and moved eastward.
 It was picked up by the jet stream and funneled toward the Pacific Northwest, reaching the region as a pineapple express, a name applied to atmospheric rivers observed on the U.S. and Canadian west coast that are sourced in the tropical or subtropical Pacific Ocean.
 La Niña conditions with a ridge of high pressure over the Rocky Mountains and an Aleutian Low helped to drive the moisture into Washington and Oregon rather than into California.
 The moisture reached Washington and Oregon on February 6 and on the 8th, Seattle observed its wettest February day with 3.06 in of rain at the airport.
 With soils in many places either frozen or saturated, water resulting from rain falling on snowpack was unable to seep into the ground, instead remaining on the surface causing flooding.

-Flood and Damage
+Flood and damage

-Flooding on the Columbia River itself was largely mitigated due to dams and other flood control measures taken after the 1948 Columbia River flood, though a few blocks in Vancouver were evacuated.
+Flooding on the Columbia River itself was largely mitigated by dams and other flood control measures taken after the 1948 Columbia River flood, though a few blocks in Vancouver were evacuated.
 Projects completed on a few smaller waterways in the 1960s were also successful in limiting flooding, such as the concrete channel dug for the Palouse River in Colfax, Washington after the Christmas flood of 1964.
 It is estimated that flood control infrastructure in the Willamette Valley prevented additional damage around $1.1 billion (1996 value) in Portland alone.
 Flooding was common elsewhere.